Preserving public parks for future generations

 Public parks provide spaces for individuals of all ages to engage in recreational activities, promoting a healthy and active lifestyle.
 They offer a sanctuary from the noise and congestion of urban areas, allowing residents to connect with nature and rejuvenate their spirits.
 These spaces foster community interaction by bringing people together and promoting social cohesion.

-Public parks play a vital role in environmental conservation.
-They serve as habitats for diverse plant and animal species, contributing to biodiversity preservation.
+Moreover, public parks play a vital role in environmental conservation.
+They serve as habitats for diverse plant and animal species, contributing to the preservation of biodiversity.
 Parks also act as green lungs, purifying the air by absorbing carbon dioxide and releasing oxygen.
 They help mitigate the urban heat island effect, reducing temperatures and improving overall air quality.

 To address these issues, it is crucial for local governments and communities to prioritise the preservation and maintenance of public parks.
 Adequate funding should be allocated to ensure regular maintenance, including landscaping, waste management, and infrastructure repairs.
 Additionally, stringent regulations should be enforced to protect parks from encroachment and inappropriate development.